pbrisbin/dbmigrations/README.md

    Migration created successfully: ".../hello-world.yml"
    ```

 6. Edit the migration you created.
-In this case, moo created a file
+In this case, DBM created a file
    `$DBM_MIGRATION_STORE/hello_world.yml` that looks like this:

    ```yaml